 Immigration is not only a salient issue for the United States but is a salient global issue.
-According to the United Nations Refugee Agency and UNHCR report there are 43-60 million refugees on the move world-wide.
+According to the United Nations Refugee Agency and UNHCR report there are 43-60 million refugees on the move world-wide including more than ten million Ukrainian refugees displaced by war.
 We are recognizing a new era of world displacement.
 Both the British and French governments are alerting other governments of a challenging global immigration crisis.
 Immigrants from Syria, Iraq, Afghanistan and developing countries across Africa overwhelm UK and European Union countries such as Austria, Hungary, France and Germany.
 Children of immigrants seeking asylum are at the heart-string of this mass migrant population.
 Like immigrants to the United States many make the dangerous journey to the shores of Europe seeking a better life in whose eyes Europe's streets are paved with gold.
 Europe is telegraphing a clear message to those thinking about making the dangerous journey to Europe which is there is no easy way into Europe, our borders are secure and our streets are not paved with gold.
 Lebanon, Turkey, Jordon, Israel, Saudi Arabia, Australia to name a few deal with thousands seeking asylum.
 Immigration is an emerging global problem.

 The new era of world displacement with approximately 60 million refugees on the move has great risks associated with it.
 Whenever people are moving and scattered around the world away from their homelands taking with them their beliefs and cultures this is by definition a 'diaspora.'
 Given the scale of forced displacement from Syria, Iraq, Afghanistan and North Africa, the primary regions of displacement and the belief systems of those being displaced, we can easily include by probability there will be among the 43-60 million refugees on the move world-wide, terror minded refugees classified as 'terror in diaspora.'
 As refugees fan out around the world inevitably there will be terror minded refugees among them especially given the large estimated numbers of refugees on the move.
 There is a strong correlation between immigration and national security.